whichapp/android-developer-test/README.md

 ### Footnote

+You are allowed to use extensions and frameworks.

 Do not ament data source files.

 Data source is not complete, missing data may caouse application to crash.